Every agent lives on someone's server. Until now.

 The move

-Compress the whole agent into ~600 chars of URL fragment.
-The
+Compress the whole agent into a URL fragment — a few hundred chars

 fragment never touches a server (no access log, no referrer).
 Any